krareT/terichdb/README.md

 TerarkDB is,

 - Read optimized, it's quite fast.
-- Data is highly compressed and no need to be decompressed before read.
+- Data is highly compressed and is not required to be decompressed before read.
 - FSA algorithm based.
 - Regex query is supported from the bottom.